 The cases when a workspace is created are:

-Agent-side checkout, the default mode.
-In this case, TeamCity creates a Perforce workspace to check out the sources.
+If agent-side checkout is enabled (it is the default checkout mode).
+In this case, TeamCity creates a Perforce workspace to check out the build sources.

 Using Perforce streams as feature branches.
 In this case, TeamCity creates workspaces on the Perforce server to correctly process task streams.